ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Set allow always

-Adds a tool to the always-allow list, or removes it - the tools on that list run without an approval dialog.
+Adds one tool to the scope&#39;s always-allow list, or takes it off, which decides whether a call to it pauses the round for approval. &#x60;value&#x60; is coerced to a boolean, so any truthy value adds and any falsy one removes.
+Unlike the disable operation, &#x60;serverType&#x60; is not validated here: an unknown one is stored and then simply never matches, so a wrong value fails silently. &#x60;entityId&#x60; has to name a room the caller can open.

 #### Parameters